Adventist HealthCare

-Adventist HealthCare is a not-for-profit health services organization based in Gaithersburg, Maryland that employs more than 6,000 people and provides healthcare for more than 400,000 individuals in the community each year.
+Adventist HealthCare is a nonprofit organization based in Gaithersburg, Maryland that employs more than 6,000 people and provides healthcare for more than 400,000 individuals in the community each year.
 The primary service area for Adventist HealthCare is the Washington, D.C. metropolitan area.

 History

 20th century

 Adventist HealthCare began with the founding of Washington Sanitarium by the Seventh-day Adventist Church in 1907.
 The health facility treated illness and disease, and taught patients the benefits of exercise, a balanced diet, rest and fresh air.

 Following World War I, the facility changed its name to the Washington Sanitarium and Hospital and added an acute care hospital building for surgical and emergency cases.
 Next to the Sanitarium, the Adventist Church built what is now Washington Adventist University.
 The first group of nurses graduated from the hospital in 1909; nurses later received their training at the college.

 In 1973, Adventist HealthCare launched Adventist Home Care Services, which provides home nursing care to patients in their homes.

 In December 1979, Shady Grove Adventist Hospital opened as the first hospital in northern Montgomery County, Maryland.

 In 1997, Adventist HealthCare acquired Hackettstown Community Hospital, now known as Hackettstown Regional Medical Center, a community hospital based in Hackettstown, New Jersey and serving North Jersey.